twitter-research/cwn/README.md

 pytest -v .
 ```
 All tests should pass.
 Note that some tests are skipped since they rely on external
 datasets or take a long time to run.
-We periodically run these tests manually.
+We periodically run these additional tests manually.

 ## Experiments